Sidebar

 The programme also offers more than 30 elective courses available at the VU LSC and other faculties of Vilnius University.
 These include single-cell research, medical microbiology, palaeogenomics, artificial neural networks, parallel computing, and many other fields reflecting the diversity of modern bioinformatics.
 Such flexibility allows students to build an individual study plan and specialise in the areas of bioinformatics that interest them most.

-In recent years, growing attention has also been given to biological security and societal resilience to crises.
+In recent years, attention has also grown to biological security and societal resilience in the face of crises.
 Pandemics, antimicrobial resistance, the rapid spread of viruses, and the management of massive biological data flows demonstrate that the ability to analyse biological information is becoming strategically important not only for science and industry, but also for countries preparing for future challenges.